A Passion to Communicate with Cats

 Domestic Medium Hair spayed female

 Athena was diagnosed with hypothyroidism in 2015, after I-131 treatment.
-She takes a thyroid supplement twice a day.
-She helped me with the video demonstrations in Giving Your Cat a Pill
+She took a thyroid supplement twice a day for most of her life.
+She helped me with the video demonstrations in Giving Your Cat a Pill.

 Marley Head Shot